SamsonYuBaiJian/actionet/README.md

 - Do a final examination of the human annotated and augmented datasets
 - Explore interesting use cases

-## If you use iTHOR, please cite the our paper:
+## If you use ActioNet, please cite the our paper:
 @inproceedings{duan2020actionet,

   title={Actionet: An Interactive End-To-End Platform For Task-Based Data Collection And Augmentation In 3D Environment}, author={Duan, Jiafei and Yu, Samson and Tan, Hui Li and Tan, Cheston}, booktitle={2020 IEEE International Conference on Image Processing (ICIP)}, pages={1566--1570}, year={2020}, organization={IEEE}

 }